Amazon com : earnings skyrocket on cloud computing, advertising | 4-Traders

 Hiking the annual U.S. price of Prime 20 percent during the second quarter showed few signs of discouraging sign-ups: the company said subscription revenue increased 57 percent to $3.4 billion.

-Highly profitable ad sales were a bright spot last quarter, too, and they are expected to help Amazon overcome the summer slowdown.
-The company said the category, including some other items, grew 132 percent to $2.2 billion.
-That also was ahead of analysts' average estimate of $2.1 billion.

-And finally, Amazon Web Services (AWS), the company's profit center, posted a 49 percent rise in sales to $6.1 billion, beating the average estimate of $6 billion, according to Thomson Reuters I/B/E/S.
+Total net sales for the second quarter rose 39 percent to $52.89 billion, missing the average analyst estimate of $53.40 billion.

-(Reporting by Jeffrey Dastin in San Francisco and Arjun Panchadar in Bengaluru; editing by Patrick Graham)
+(Reporting by Jeffrey Dastin in San Francisco and Arjun Panchadar in Bengaluru; Editing by Patrick Graham and Lisa Shumaker)

 By Jeffrey Dastin and Arjun Panchadar